miller-28/luxaris/luxaris-api/designs/design-general.md

 ---

-## 2. Modular Monolith & Bounded Contexts
+## 2. Modular Monolith & Domain Separation

-The Luxaris API is a **modular monolith** structured as multiple bounded contexts inside a single codebase:
+The Luxaris API is a **modular monolith** structured as five domains inside a single codebase:

-- **System context**
+- **System**
-  Cross-cutting and auxiliary capabilities:
+  Cross-cutting foundational capabilities:
   - Authentication and sessions
   - Authorization and permissions (ACL)
   - Users, roles, API keys
   - Logging and audit trails
   - Configuration, health checks, feature flags

-- **Posts context**
+- **Posts**
-  Core product logic:
+  Content creation and management:
+  - Post entities and lifecycle
+  - Multi-platform content variants
+  - Media attachments and metadata
-  - Post templates and generated posts
+  - Post templates and reusable content

+- **Channels**
+  Social platform integrations:
+  - Channel definitions and catalog
+  - User account connections
+  - OAuth flows and token management
+  - Platform-specific constraints

+- **Generation**
+  AI-powered content creation:
+  - Generation sessions and workflows
+  - Content suggestions and variants
+  - Template-based generation
+  - LLM integration and prompt management

+- **Scheduling**
+  Time-based publishing automation:
+  - Schedule management with timezone support
+  - Background runners (scanner + publisher)
+  - RabbitMQ queue integration
-  - Schedules, calendars and timezones
+  - Publish event tracking and history
-  - Channels / destinations (X, others in future)
-  - Generative workflows and status tracking
+  - Retry logic and error handling

-Each context has its own modules, data access and use-cases, and communicates with others only through **well-defined interfaces** (ports), not by reaching directly into each other’s internal modules.
+Each context has its own modules, data access and use-cases, and communicates with others only through **well-defined interfaces** (ports), not by reaching directly into each other's internal modules.

 ---